-During the years ended September 30, 2016 and 2015, the Board restructured troubled debts with an aggregate principal amount of approximately \$1,137,000 and \$1,149,000, respectively, reducing the contractual monthly payments for periods ranging from 3 to 11 months, respectively.
+During the years ended September 30, 2017 and 2016, the Board restructured troubled debts with an aggregate principal amount of approximately \$2,991,000 and \$1,137,000, respectively, reducing the contractual monthly payments for periods ranging from 3 to 11 months.
 This modification had a minimal impact in the loan portfolio yield.